ipduh/OpenBTS-Testcall-Portable/README.md

-This is my packaged fork, https://github.com/ipduh/openbts, of OpenBTS, along with gsm_helpers, https://github.com/ipduh/gsm_helpers, a bash script with administration and provisioning helper functions.
+This is my packaged fork, https://github.com/ipduh/openbts, of OpenBTS, along with gsm_helpers, https://github.com/ipduh/gsm_helpers, a bash "env" script with administration helper functions.

 This version of OpenBTS differs from the current version of OpenBTS in the following.